-A sign's material shall reflect the style of the building to which it is attached (see Chapter 2).
+A sign's material shall reflect the style of the building to which it is attached and its period of significance (see Chapter 2).

-10.14 Use signage materials that are compatible with the building facade.
+10.10 Use signage materials that are compatible with the building facade.

-- Signs shall be wood, sign-grade foam, or metal. - Other materials must be durable and must not have a plastic appearance. - Signs shall be painted.
-Vinyl covers or stickers are inappropriate. - A matte surface finish is required on all signs. - Do not use highly reflective materials. - Consider letter and painted signs on blank walls as they were used historically.
+- Signs shall be wood, sign-grade foam, or metal. - Other materials may be used as long as the material is durable and does not have a plastic appearance. - Signs shall be painted and shall have a matte surface finish.
+The use of vinyl covers or stickers are inappropriate, except in the instance of window and door signs. - Highly reflective materials shall not be used.